Study in Poland: Student Visas & Permits

 • Proof of your residence/student accommodation in Poland.

-• Transport documentation like for instance your flight ticket to Poland.
+• Transport documentation, such as your flight ticket to Poland.

 Study in Poland - Overview